brendandaisy/DiffEqInformationTheory.jl/README.md

 # MarginalDivergence.jl

-WIP A Bayesian method for Practical Identifiability of differential equation and other models
+A fast, Bayesian method for Practical Identifiability in differential equation and other models.
+Implemented in Julia.

+The methodology is described in the following paper:

+Case, Young, & Hébert-Dufresne, "Accurately summarizing an outbreak using epidemiological models takes time." *Royal Society Open Science.* 2023. doi: [10.1098/rsos.230634](https://royalsocietypublishing.org/doi/full/10.1098/rsos.230634)

 ## Installation